Caron Treatment Centers Offers Substance Abuse Prevention and Safety Tips for Parents of Teens and Young Adults

 Caron experts share tips for families on creating a safe and healthy environment for adolescents and young adults during the holidays

-Wernersville, PA (December 7, 2017) – The holidays can be risky for teenagers and young adults with easy access to alcohol and prescription drugs at the homes of friends and family and ample time to experiment, warns Caron Treatment Centers, one of the nation’s leading not-for-profit addiction treatment and behavioral healthcare providers.
+Wernersville, PA (December 7, 2017) – The holidays can be risky for teenagers and young adults with easy access to alcohol (one of the first steps to alcoholism) and prescription drugs at the homes of friends and family and ample time to experiment, warns Caron Treatment Centers, one of the nation’s leading not-for-profit addiction treatment and behavioral healthcare providers.
 In fact, the 2017 holiday season may be one of the most dangerous in recent history: Teens and young adults remain at high risk for substance use disorders, as shown by the alarming rate of underage binge drinking, increasing rate of opioid-related youth hospitalizations, and the impact of permissive marijuana messaging as the drug becomes more widely available and the perception of risk declines.
 However, there are simple strategies for supporting teens and young adults as they navigate the holiday season.

 “There’s a tendency to minimize issues related to teen and young adult substance use because many people think it’s a normal rite of passage,” said Tammy Granger, Vice President of Education at Caron Treatment Centers.
 “However, research shows that teens who use substances are significantly more likely to become addicted as they get older.”